kriszyp/bindr/readme.md

-(This project is still in early development and is only partly functional) Bindr is simple, secure, layerable, declarative, aspect-oriented, functionally reactive language for defining a transformation of data.
+(This project is still in early development and is only partly functional) Bindr is simple, secure, layerable, declarative, functionally reactive language for defining a transformation of data.
 Bindr is designed to easily bind inputs to outputs such that one can create an representative output of time-varying inputs.
 This is particularly useful for developing user interfaces where visual elements can be bound to data inputs such data changes can automatically be reflected in UI updates, and user modifications flow back to data.

-You may want to see the dbind package for full user interface development with bindr.
-This package provides a bindr implementation with basic generic constructs.
-However, if you are developing applications with a user interface, you probably want a full UI binding implementation.
-The dbind package provides a full library of DOM entities and widgets for building web/HTML based applications, based on the Dojo toolkit.
+The bindr language is useful for many situations, this package specifically includes library functions for building browser-based web UIs, making it easy to quickly create beautiful and maintainable front ends.
+Here is an example of how bindr can be used to create an interface.
+Here we utilize element generation, data bindings, CSS properties, and event
+handlers:

+	body [							<- generate elements as children of the body h1 source/title {			<- generate an <h1>, bound to the title property of the source data
+			font-weight: normal;	<- Set the font-weight to normal for the <h1>
+		},
+		div source/description,		<- Display the description property of the source data in a <div>
+		form [						<- create a form
+			label.required 'Quantity',  <- Create a <label> with a class 'required' and text 'Quantity'
+			text-box: quantity,		<- create an input text box, bound to the 'quantity' variable div 'Total Cost: ' +
+				(quantity * source/price),  <- Output total cost, bound to quantity and price button 'Order' {		<- create an button with 'Order' label
+				onclick: +form/submit;  <- when the button is clicked, submit the form }
+		]
+    ]
+    quantity: 0;					<- define quantity variable
+	.required {						<- Define a class using standard CSS syntax
+    	color: red;
+    }

-Bindr bears similarities to CSS, but it is generic transform, applicable to any data structure, and it features the composition and referencing capabilities that facilitate full virtually limitless possibilities of design, not just annotative styling.
-Bindr also has similar syntax, and the nested object referencing has similiarities with selector semantics.
+Bindr bears similarities to CSS, but it is generic transform, applicable to any data structure, and it features composition and referencing capabilities that facilitate virtually unlimited possibilities of design, not just annotative styling.
+Bindr also has similar syntax, and the nested object referencing has similarities with selector semantics.
 In fact bindr definitions can coexist with CSS, which is useful in web based applications.

 JSON is also a proper subset of Bindr.
 This means that it works easily with common